 In pursuing our strategy of becoming a multi-mine, multi-jurisdictional gold producer, developer and explorer, we developed our second gold mine, the Sissingué Gold Mine in Côte d’Ivoire, based on an exploration discovery made early in the company’s history.
 Since achieving commercial production at the end of March 2018, Sissingué has surpassed all expectations, routinely exceeding internal targets for run time, recovery, gold production and costs.

 Perseus commenced development of its third mine, the Yaouré Gold Mine, also in Côte d’Ivoire in May 2019, three years after the acquisition of Amara Mining plc, the owner of the Yaouré exploration licences.
-In December 2020, first gold was poured at Yaouré and Commercial Production is expected to be declared during the March 2021 quarter.
+In December 2020, first gold was poured at Yaouré and Perseus declared Commercial Production late in the March 2021 quarter.

 By FY22, the combination of gold production from existing assets, including increased production at Edikan, and the new production from Yaouré will lift Perseus’s gold production to more than 500,000 ounces of gold per annum at weighted average AISC of less than US$850/oz.